qjw2bqn/JS3DEngine/documentation/doc.md

 position: engine.Vector3
 model:THREE.Mesh, optional model for the character
 ## World
-engine.World(gravity):this
+engine.World(target,gravity):this
+target: HTMLDOMElement, place where this will be placed, defaults to document.body
 gravity:engine.Vector3(), if not set, defaults to engine.Vector3(0,-9.8,0)
 ### returned items
 add(body:engine.ShapeBody): null, adds body to the world
 update(): null, updates the world and renders
+addCamera(camera: THREE.Camera):null, add another camera for extra rendering options
+setVeiwMode(mode: Number):null, switch which camera is to be used for rendering the scene